mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 ```

 > [!NOTE]
-> This sample app will load the session results immediately after the redirect when presenting a Mobile Credential via a same-device workflow.
+> This sample app will load the session results immediately after the redirect when presenting an mDoc via a same-device workflow.
 > Because you can only retrieve the results once, this conflicts with React's _Strict Mode_, which is intentionally running every effect twice.
 > If you experience any issues with disappearing results, check whether _Strict mode_ is disabled in your NextJS configuration (`next.config.mjs`).